-May 15th is Hyperemesis Gravidarum Awareness Day.
-While up to 3% of pregnant women will experience HG those who do often suffer immensely.
+The month of May is Hyperemesis Gravidarum Awareness Month.
+While up to 3% of pregnant individuals will experience HG those who do often suffer immensely.
 Many will require IV fluids for dehydration and others will require hospitalization and alternative means of acquiring the necessary nutrition to support their own health and that of their baby.

 If you or a loved one have been personally affected by HG, know that our hearts are with you.
 There are others who stand beside you.
 There are avenues to explore for support.

 My older son had just turned three at the time.
 He touched my tummy and said, “Mom, you have my baby sister in there!”
 I laughed it off and figured it was just because we’d visited with a friend and her baby girl that morning.
 I went about my morning, but as the day went on it kept nagging at me.

 There was no way, but I couldn’t get that feeling and my son’s words out of my head.
 I caved and took a mid-afternoon pregnancy test.

 Imagine my shock when the plus sign appeared in an instant.

 Six weeks into my pregnancy with my daughter, I was a wreck.

 I couldn’t open my eyes or stand up too quickly without getting violently ill.
 My weight was dropping, and I’d given up on trying to keep food down.
 My doctor seemed to understand that it was pretty bad and prescribed some medications, but was otherwise dismissive of my concerns.